fazfaz7/Privacy-Policy-PinchIt-/README.md

 ## Camera Usage
 Camera access is required only to detect hand movements and gestures.
 All processing happens on your device.
 No camera images or data leave your device.

 ## No Third-Party Services
 Pinch It! does not use any third-party analytics or advertising services.
 No data is shared with any external parties.

-## Children’s Privacy
-Pinch It! is designed for all ages and does not collect personal information from anyone, including children.

 ## Changes to This Policy
 If this privacy policy changes, we will update this page.